Rob's plants

 Typical cranesbill foliage, a little softer-cut than some others

-Geranium wallichianum 'Buxtons Blue'
+Geranium wallichianum 'Buxtons Variety'

 And a typical cranesbill fruiting structure, with seeds arranged around the bottom end of a pointy shooting device